Force over Distance: Chapter 16

 “You need a hand?”
 Greer asked, flanking him.

 Young’s mouth was dry.
-He tried to speak, but couldn’t.
+He tried to speak.
+It didn’t happen.

-With Greer’s help, Young lowered Rush down into the thing, muscles shaking in anticipation, mind shredding under the strain.
+With Greer’s help, Young lowered Rush into the thing, muscles shaking in anticipation, mind shredding with strain.
 He was ready for the carbon loops, for a change in light, a change in tone, a build of charge, but—

 Maddeningly, nothing happened.

-Greer carefully maneuvered Rush’s forearm down into the open wrist restraint.
+Greer maneuvered Rush’s forearm down into the open wrist restraint.
 Slowly, as if the chair was trying not to frighten anyone, the metal bracelet closed over the scientist's wrist.
 Young followed suit with Rush’s other forearm.
-Greer knelt to do both feet.
+Greer knelt to do his feet.

 Carefully, Young tipped the scientist’s head into position.